MaxIsmagilov/ATCSIndProj/README.md

 ## User Instructions

 Please refer to [the how-to section](docs/howto.md) for installation instructions.
-For a standalone demonstration, run `demo.sh`.
+For a standalone demonstration, run `$ demo.sh`.

 ## Dependencies

 This project uses CMake to build the library and executables.
 CMake generates scripts for other buildsystems such as ninja or Make, which will also need to be installed.
-Make is recommended for beginners.
+Make is recommended for beginners (or Mr. White).

 ## Future Plans

-It would be interesting to investigate the velocity field transforms and possibly other airfoil generation methods.
+It would be interesting to investigate the velocity field transforms and possibly other airfoil generation methods; this could be more useful if that were to be done.
+In addition, it could be intriguing to link this project with a SOLDIWORKS spline generator to create airfoils in CAD.
+Such a tool already exists for Fusion360, and I have personally found it quite useful.

 ## Additional Project Links